 It is our job to inform the community of events, news and changes that are evolving around the area.
 We are a trusted source of information for residents, workers and visitors within the CBD.
 We are the voice of postcode 3000.

-Owner/Editor - Sean Car.
+Publisher - Sean Car.

 Photography - John Tadigiri, Murray Enders, Cam Grant.

 Production/Design - Kellie Roberston, Janina Roque, Kate Fooke.

 CBD News - Your community - Your newspaper

 Meet Our Team

 Sean has worked in the City of Melbourne reporting local news in Docklands, Southbank and the CBD for 10 years.
 He previously worked at WIN News in Shepparton as a broadcast journalist and operates a not-for-profit organisation working with communities in Malawi and Uganda.
 As a Melburnian and owner and managing editor at Hyperlocal News, he's passionate about community and the role local journalists play in fostering it.